 In the absence of complete PALS standard assessment data for spring 2020, some teachers or reading specialists are choosing to instead use PALS Quick Checks materials to collect information virtually about students’ current skills in order to evaluate progress, provide instruction for these skills at home, and make plans for possible summer programming.

-We are pleased to share that we now have materials available within the PALS Online System that can be used to support the use of PALS Quick Checks materials to collect information about students virtually.
+We are pleased to share that we already have some materials available within the PALS Online System that can be used to support the use of PALS Quick Checks materials to collect information about students virtually.
 These materials can be found on a new COVID-19 Resources tile on the Division, School, and Teacher Home Pages in the PALS Online System.